btccom/bccpool/docker/bitcoin-abc/v0.14.6/README.md

 # use 1G memory for utxo, depends on your machine's memory
 dbcache=1000

-# use 1MB block when call GBT
+# use 8MB block when call GBT
-# Miners should not change blockmaxsize to blockmaxweight at this time.
+# The blockmaxsize should be between 1000001 and 8000000.
 blockmaxsize=8000000
 ```